Geutzzu/FurnitureStoresExtraction/README.md

 - NOTE: I did experience some issues using the `requirements.txt` file in pycharm due to the kernel not being able to find the dependencies (although when checking for them via the terminal they are there).
 This did not bother me personally much since pycharm allows you to install dependencies directly from the IDE.
-If installing through the IDE did not work, pip installing them manually in your project should work just fine.
+If installing through the IDE does not work, pip installing them manually in your project should work just fine.